calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 ## Chapter 5

-Cookie and Biscuit where both exited to hear that and were running around.
+Cookie and Biscuit where both excited to hear that and were running around.

 Shhhh Large Tail said, don't wake the dogs up!

-Ok said Cookie still exited, Whats the plan to escape?
+Ok, said Cookie still excited.
+Whats the plan to escape?

-So in the morning i say that you two are making weapons to destroy the dog army.
-After Brown Ear opens the cage i will distract him so you can escape.
-When you two run in to the Dogan forest i will push Brown Ear in the cage and run away as fast as i can.
+So, in the morning, I say that you two are making weapons to destroy the dog army.
+After, Brown Ear opens the cage, I will distract him so you can escape.
+When you two run in to the Dogan forest, I will push Brown Ear in the cage and run away as fast as I can.

 Great Cookie said and we brought catnip so me and Biscuit can run even more fast.